 The more removed it is [the better].
 You can never recreate that.

-The Jacob’s Pillow Creative Development Residency Program supports the development, research, and rehearsal of new dance repertory.
+The Pillow Lab residency program supports the development, research, and rehearsal of new dance repertory.